Most people want a longboard to cruise around the city or fly down steep hills at high speed.

 The Best Longboard Size For Tricks

-Skateboards reign supreme when it’s purely based on tricks, which might lead you to believe shorter longboards are better.
+Skateboards reign supreme when it’s purely based on tricks, which might lead you to believe shorter longboards or penny boards are better.
 Nothing could be further from the truth so get that out of your head right now.
 Tricks are always going to come in second place when you’re longboarding.

 If you choose a short longboard it’s going to have a huge impact when you’re going downhill.
 It will limit the speed you can build up and you’ll be less stable too.
 Carving on a short longboard is going to lead to serious injuries and commuting on one will waste much more energy.